In our previous post Leveraging Amazon Web Services Securely, we focused primarily on Identity Access Management (IAM).

 Specifically, we’ll cover Elastic Compute Cloud (EC2) instances, Simple Storage Service (S3) and Relational Database Service (RDS).
 These are the primary services that allow you to operate your applications and store your data.

 The good news is Amazon controls access inside of the AWS environment via IAM and Virtual Private Clouds (VPCs).
-However, often for these resources to be useful, they must be exposed to public Internet, and this is where your configuration choices matter.
+However, often for these resources to be useful, they must be exposed to the public Internet, and this is where your configuration choices matter.

 Let’s start with EC2.
 AWS EC2 instances run your workloads and can be kept private but can also be exposed to the public Internet.